patrickbwarren/transam-triton/TRIMCC.md

 needed to run the emulator.

 ### Receiver (`tridat.c`)
+Receive Triton RS-232 data from a serial device.
+Usage is:
 ```
-Receive Triton RS-232 data from a serial device
 ./tridat [-o binary_file] serial_device
--o <binary_file>: capture the byte stream in a binary file
-the serial device should be specified, for example /dev/ttyS0
 ```
+where the single option is
-This receives bytes from a physically-connected Triton using a serial device such `/dev/ttyS0`.
-The `-o` option additionally writes these received bytes to a file.
+- `-o <binary_file>`: (optionally) capture the byte stream in a binary file This receives bytes from a physically-connected Triton using a serial device such `/dev/ttyS0`.
 Note that you may have to add yourself the `dialout` group to use the serial ports.

 ### Transmitter (`trimcc.c`)